Understanding the Role of Coconut Oil for Crepey Skin

 Dermatologists specifically warn that it's generally not recommended to use coconut oil on your face because it's highly comedogenic (in other words, it's a pore clogger) Is Coconut Oil Good For Your Skin?.
 This is particularly important for those with oily or acne-prone skin types.

-Additionally, some people apply coconut oil directly to the skin as a facial cleanser or moisturizer.
+Additionally, some people apply coconut directly to the skin as a facial cleanser or moisturizer.
 This may be beneficial against acne, but it's not recommended for people who have very oily skin Is coconut oil good for your skin?
 Benefits and uses.

 Comparing Natural Oil Options for Aging Skin